Memorable Manitobans: Frederick George “Fred” Stambrook (1929-2005)

 Born Frederick Sternberg at Vienna, Austria on 16 November 1929 to Edith Weiss (1902-1934) and Karl Kenneth Sternberg (later Charles Stambrook) (1902-1985).
 Following the death of his mother when he was five years old, and while his father managed various industrial concerns, he was raised by his maternal grandparents at Vienna and subsequently in exile at Prague in 1939.
 The situation there was perilous and in 1939 he was sent alone by rail and ferry to the sanctuary of England, to the care of his eventual stepmother Wilhelmina “Mimi” Grünwald (1903-1973) and then joined by his father.
 Later, his Weiss grandparents died at Terezin Concentration Camp.
 In 1940, he was evacuated from London to Lincolnshire, where he attended the local village school, learned English, and won a scholarship to Alford Grammar School.
 He spent summers with his parents and stepbrother and performed his post-war military service as an Education Officer in the Royal Air Force (1950-1952).

 His academic success led to scholarships at St. Catherine’s College (BA Honours History) and the London School of Economics (BSc Honours Economics and PhD).
 While completing his PhD in International History in London, he worked at the British Foreign Office on the translation of captured German Foreign Office war documents at Whaddon Hall (Whaddon, Buckinghamshire).
-In 1955, he met and married Elizabeth Mason Arnold (1932-2021) of Melbourne, Australia and they went on to have three sons.
-During this period, he was immersed in local village cultural activities, cricket, soccer, amateur dramatics, and politics (Liberal).
-In 1960, he accepted his first academic appointment as Lecturer in History at Sydney University, Australia.
+During this period, he was immersed in local cultural activities, cricket, soccer, amateur dramatics, and politics (Liberal).
+In 1960, he accepted his first academic appointment as Lecturer in History at the University of Sydney, Australia.

 In 1968, he was appointed Assistant Professor of History at the University of Manitoba, and Winnipeg remained his home until his death.
 His research interest in inter-war European diplomacy soon became secondary to his increasing administrative roles at the University of Manitoba, where he served as Head of the German Department (1976-1977), Associate Dean of Arts (1975-1977), Dean of Arts (1977-1982) and Vice-President, Academic (1982-1991).
 Following his administrative retirement, he was asked to fill in as interim departmental head of Political Studies (1995-1997), and then Native Studies (1998-1999).
 In May 2004 he was honoured as Dean Emeritus.
 He was highly respected and appreciated as an academic historian who passionately loved teaching.
 Students consistently praised him as an educator, and recognized him as a man of worldly knowledge.